 Connecticut is one of the fastest growing of the smaller states in the solar industry.
-Solar production has doubled over the last year and is primed for strong growth in 2013.
-The state recently launched the Connecticut Property Assessed Clean Energy (C-PACE) program to offer property assessed clean energy financing and program services to municipalities and commercial property owners throughout Connecticut.
+Solar production more than tripled from 2012 to 2013 and 2014 is set to see even bigger gains.
+This success comes after the state launched the Connecticut Property Assessed Clean Energy (C-PACE) program to offer property assessed clean energy financing and program services to municipalities and commercial property owners throughout Connecticut.
 This unique program will serve as a model for other states to follow.

 Facts on the Connecticut Solar Industry

-- There are currently more than 85 solar companies at work throughout the value chain in Connecticut, employing 680.
+- There are currently more than 147 solar companies1 at work throughout the value chain in Connecticut, employing 1,951 people2.

-- In 2012, $56 million was invested in Connecticut to install solar on homes and businesses.
-This represents a 104% increase over the previous year, and is expected to grow again this year.
+- In 2015, $270 million was invested on solar installations in Connecticut.
+This represents a 124% increase over the previous year, and is expected to grow again this year.

 View more solar industry data.

 - Somers Solar Center was completed in 2013 by developer HelioSage Energy.
 This photovoltaic project has the capacity to generate 5 MW of electricity-- enough to power over 700 Connecticut homes4.